 What is a car service

-Servicing leads to a vehicle being safer, reliable, and more economic.
-It also helps avoid major issues than can lead to an MOT failure.
+Servicing leads to a vehicle being safer and more economical.
+It also helps avoid costly reliability issues and problems that result in an MOT failure.

-You can have your car serviced at an approved garage or arrange for a mobile mechanic to do this at a place of your choosing.
+You can have your car serviced at an approved garage or arrange for a mobile mechanic to do this at your home or place of work.

 What's included in an MOT?